symopsio/lambda-templates/README.md

 # serverless-templates

 These templates let you generate Serverless integrations with the Sym workflow engine.
-Use these integrations to enable Sym workflows to manage approvals for systems that do not directly integrate with the Sym platform.
+Use these integrations for systems that do not directly integrate with the Sym platform.

 ## Generating a project